MarkK09/MarkK09/README.md

 - 🔭 I’m currently working at [Max Planck Institue for Mathematics in the Sciences](https://www.mis.mpg.de/) in Leipzig and am part of the [Economics Group](https://www.mis.mpg.de/jjost/research/economics.html).

-- 🌱 I’m currently learning about estimation, validation and calibration of agent-based models using the method of simulated moments.
+- 🌱 I’m currently learning about the estimation of agent-based models using the method of simulated moments.
-- 👯 I discover the relevance of (broken) ergodicity in another context almost every day.
-I’m looking to collaborate with passionate people on further developing ergodicity economics (EE) and applying it to open research problems and specific real-word problems in economics or elsewhere.
+- 👯 I discover the relevance of (broken) ergodicity in new contexts almost every day.
+I’m looking to collaborate with passionate people on further developing ergodicity economics (EE) and applying it to open research problems or specific real-word problems in economics or elsewhere.
 <!--
 - 🤔 I’m looking for help with ...
 - ⚡ Fun fact: